 When the <option> parameter is info, the command "Get FRU Control Capabilities" is sent to the specified FRU.
-The returned byte indicates what FRU Control commands are supported by the specified FRU.
+The returned byte indicates which "FRU Control" commands are supported by the specified FRU.
 This option only works for FRUs that support ECN-002 to the PICMG 3.0 R2.0 specification.